 Why is there a Gas value, an Oil value and an Oil & Gas value?

 “Oil & Gas” is the commodity category used for offshore oil and gas rents and bonuses.
 At the time of lease sale, it isn’t known whether a lease will produce oil, gas or both oil and gas.
 After a lease starts producing a commodity (or commodities), the lease owner starts paying royalties.
 These can then be associated with either oil or gas.
 Hence, rent and bonus lines of data will be associated with an “Oil & Gas” commodity type, while royalty lines of data will be associated with either “Oil” or “Gas” commodity types.

 Why is the calendar year revenue by location national total slightly different than the revenue by company total?

 Our site has two federal revenue datasets.
 The one on this page is organized by location.
 The federal revenue by company dataset is organized by the company that paid the revenue.
-However, the national revenue totals are slightly different (by about 90 million dollars).
-This is because the the company revenues dataset excludes revenue from offshore right-of-ways because they don’t map to an offshore planning area.
+However, the national revenue totals are slightly different (by about $90 million).
+This is because the company revenues dataset excludes revenue from offshore right-of-ways because they don’t map to an offshore planning area.

 Note: Geothermal rate details

 The fees and rates for revenue from geothermal resources on federal land depend on whether the land is leased competitively or noncompetitively.

 Also, different fee rates apply to pre-2005 leases and to direct use facilities:

 - For leases signed before the Energy Policy Act of 2005, the lease holder’s reasonable actual transmission and generation costs are deducted from gross proceeds from electricity sales, and the resulting value is multiplied by the lease royalty rate (usually 10%).